World Sickle Cell Awareness Day

 Sometimes these red blood cells become sickle-shaped (crescent-shaped) and have difficulty passing through small blood vessels.
 When sickle-shaped cells block small blood vessels, less blood can reach that part of the body.
 Tissue that does not receive a normal blood flow eventually becomes damaged.
 This is what causes the complications of sickle cell disease.
 There is currently no universal cure for sickle cell disease.

-Hemoglobin is the main substance of the red blood cell.
+Hemoglobin is the main substance of the red blood cell(RBC).
 It helps red blood cells carry oxygen from the air in our lungs to all parts of the body.
-Normal red blood cells contain hemoglobin A. Normal red blood cells that contain hemoglobin A are soft and round and can squeeze through tiny blood tubes (vessels).
+Normal red blood cells contain hemoglobin A. Normal RBC that contain hemoglobin A are soft and round and can squeeze through tiny blood tubes (vessels).
 Normally, red blood cells live for about 120 days before new ones replace them.

 People with sickle cell conditions make a different form of hemoglobin A called hemoglobin S (S stands for sickle).
 Red blood cells containing mostly hemoglobin S do not live as long as normal red blood cells (normally about 16 days).
 They also become stiff, distorted in shape and have difficulty passing through the body’s small blood vessels.
 When sickle-shaped cells block small blood vessels, less blood can reach that part of the body.